Bridging research and practice for healthy, active lives!

-All 2018 educational sessions will take place at the Minneapolis Convention Center.
-Exercise is Medicine sessions and social events will take place at the Hyatt Regency Minneapolis, which is the ACSM headquarter hotel.
+All 2019 educational sessions will take place at the Orange County Convention Center.
+Exercise is Medicine sessions and social events will take place at the Rosen Centre Hotel, which is the ACSM headquarter hotel.

 In addition to an extraordinary array of original science and clinical sessions, meeting attendees can look forward to:

-- A new World Congress on the Basic Science of Exercise and Muscle Hypertrophy and Atrophy.
-The fifth year for this meeting-within-a-meeting showcases in 2018 basic science sessions focused on the basic science of circadian rhythms and sleep as it relates to exercise.
+- A new World Congress on the Basic Science of Exercise, Circadian Rhythms and Sleep.
+The sixth year for this meeting-within-a-meeting showcases in 2019 basic science sessions focused on the basic science of circadian rhythms and sleep as it relates to exercise.